Top Gear challenges: Build an electric car

 The presenters were challenged to create their own electric car to rival the G-Wiz.
-The first car, nicknamed "Geoff", was put through its paces in the city of Oxford, before being re-built as the Hammerhead Eagle i-Thrust.
+The first car, nicknamed "Geoff", which was based on the chassis of a TVR Chimaera, was put through its paces in the city of Oxford, before being re-built as the Hammerhead Eagle i-Thrust.
 The Hammerhead underwent a number of safety tests at the Motor Industry Research Association, with the Top Gear trio attempting to fool the examiners by using simple camera trickery.
 It was then reviewed by Autocar magazine, with the team disappointed by the review, while making a reference to OFCOM, the telecommunications regulator.